OrenBen-Meir/Linuv-Virtual-Block-Device-Driver/README.md

 # Virtual Block Device Driver

 This driver has been tested and functional on MX_Linux with a 4.19 kernel.
-It is likely to be compadible with debian based distros including possibly unbuntu.
+It is most likely compatible with any kernel from version 2.6 to version 4.*

-This driver however wasn't able to compile using any Arch based distro.
-It is not recommended to run this on a rolling release distro unless you switch to an older kernel and use its corresponding linux-headers.
+This driver has however found to be unable to be compiled using version 5 kernels, in paricular kernel version 5.3

 #### 1.
 >Go to the directory where the makefile is and write